stevedonovan/gentle-intro/src/5-stdlib-containers.md

 > on the container.
 Generally, it is required that element type is a complete type and meets
 > the requirements of Erasable, but many member functions impose stricter requirements.

-Clearly, you're on your own!
+With C++, you're on your own.
 The explicitness of Rust is daunting at first, but as you learn to read the constraints you will know exactly what any particular method of `Vec` requires.

-I would suggest that you do get the source using `rustup component add rust-src`, since the standard library source is very readable and the method implementations are usually less scary than the method declarations.
+I would suggest that you get the source using `rustup component add rust-src`, since the standard library source is very readable and the method implementations are usually less scary than the method declarations.